Image: Shulevskyy Volodymyr/Shutterstock.com

 The first Hawaiian pineapple plantation was established in 1885 on the island of Oahu.
-For the next several decades, from the 1920s to the 1960s, the Hawaiian islands were major producers of the exotic fruit.
+From the 1920s to the 1960s, the Hawaiian islands were major producers of the exotic fruit.
 Soon after, other tropical regions began to grow and sell the fruit much cheaper—and without delays due to long-distance shipping—gaining a significant share of the market.

 Most U.S.-grown pineapple still comes from either Hawaii or Puerto Rico, though there is small-scale production in parts of Florida and California.
-The bulk of pineapple consumed in the United States, however, comes from imports by way of Central and South American or Mexican grower-shippers.
+The bulk of pineapple consumed in the United States comes from imports by way of Central and South American or Mexican grower-shippers.

 Types & Varieties

-Most pineapple flesh ranges in color from very light to rich golden yellow.
-The most common variety of commercial pineapple is the Smooth Cayenne, which produces a 5- to 6-pound fruit with yellow flesh and relatively high sugar content.
+Pineapple flesh ranges in color from very light to rich golden yellow.
+The most common commercial variety is the Smooth Cayenne, which produces 5- to 6-pound fruit with yellow flesh and relatively high sugar content.
 Hilo is a Smooth Cayenne variant that grows in Hawaii.